 HDR TVs also need to support 10-bit or 12-bit colour.
 But that’s actually nothing new, with many manufacturers supporting that on their TVs for well over a decade now (Sony, for example, called it “deep colour”).

 If you’re using an AV receiver to handle inputs, outputs and decoding of surround-sound audio, then you might be in for a shock.
 Unless your receiver supports HDMI 2.0 or higher, you’re not going to be able to send HDR video through it.
 If you’re thinking of a new receiver, make sure it supports HDMI 2.0 at a minimum on all inputs and outputs (most now do).
 But if you’re happy with your old one, you can always plug the player directly into your TV, and get audio to your current receiver via the TV’s output or the HDMI Audio Return Channel (ARC).

 You’ll only find HDR support on 4K disc players.
 Not surprising, since it’s part of the 4K standard.
-So if you’re buying a 4K UHD player you’ll be set to go; but they’re not cheap.
-On the other hand, if you have either a Playstation 4 (regular or Pro) or an Xbox One S game console, both of those support HDR.
+So if you’re buying a 4K UHD player you’ll be set to go, but they’re not cheap.
+On the other hand, if you have either a Playstation 4 (regular or Pro) or an Xbox One S game console, both support HDR.
 The PS4 can’t play UHD discs, but it can do HDR from streaming services like Netflix (many of their own shows are in HDR) as well as an increasing range of the latest games (and Horizon Zero Dawn in HDR is jaw-droppingly gorgeous to behold!.
-The Xbox One S (and upcoming Xbox One X) does HDR on streaming and games, and comes with a UHD disc drive, making it an absolute bargain as an HDR video source (it can regularly be found for under $300).
+The Xbox One S and Xbox One X do HDR on streaming and games and comes with a UHD disc drive, making it an absolute bargain as an HDR video source.